 UNHCR's 2013 Global Trends report (PDF) finds forced displacement at an eighteen-year high worldwide.

-"The Refugee Challenge," a Guardian interactive, invites users to experience the harrowing choices asylum seekers must make as they attempt to access Europe.
+This Guardian interactive invites users to experience the harrowing choices asylum seekers must make as they attempt to access Europe.

 Der Spiegel's ongoing coverage of asylum and migration issues in Europe provides insight into the non-EU and intra-EU migration debates taking place across the continent.